CALVIN: A Benchmark for Language-Conditioned Policy Learning for Long-Horizon Robot Manipulation Tasks: CALVIN

 \gls{coolname} combines the challenging settings of open-ended robotic manipulation with open-ended human language conditioning.
 For example, a robot that is instructed to ``place the blue block inside the drawer'' must be able to relate language to its world model.
-Concretely, it needs to learn to identify how a blue block and a drawer look like in its multimodal perceptual observations\footnote{We also provide simulator states consisting of positions and orientations for all objects in the scene, but do not use them to better capture challenges present in real-world settings.}, and then it needs to reason over the best sequence of actions to ``place inside the drawer''.
+Concretely, it needs to learn to identify how a blue block and a drawer look like in its multimodal perceptual observations\footnote{Simulator states consisting of object positions and orientations are also provided, but not used to better capture challenges of real-world settings.}, and then it needs to reason over the best sequence of actions to ``place inside the drawer''.
 Ideally, a general-purpose robot should be able to perform any combination of tasks instructed with natural language in any order.
 Thus, to accelerate progress in language-driven robotics, we present a set of evaluation protocols of varying difficulty by choosing different combinations of sensor suites and amounts of training environments.